batram/once/README.md

 ## About

-Collect stories from different sources (like RSS, hacker news, lobsters or reddit) and look at them once, so you can stop scrolling through those sites all day.
+Collect stories from different sources (RSS, Hacker News, Lobsters or Reddit), so you can stop scrolling through those sites all day and look at each story once.

 ## Features